NikitaChizhov/Checkout.TakeHomeChallenge/README.md

 ### Git

 1. As it is rather ubiquitous in software development, deliverable for the task was decided to be sent via a link to a private git repository.
-There are no limitations placed by the author on usage of the link or code in this repository, Checkout Ltd may use the link or the code in this repository in any way according to [MIT licence](./LICENCE.md)
+The repository was made public after obtaining explicit permission from Checkout Ltd, code from it may be used in any way according to [MIT licence](./LICENCE.md)

 2. I tried to follow realistic practices when it comes to commits content and messages, but skipped everything related to branch management.
 In a real project, I would likely use either